Design of Distributed Reconfigurable Robotics Systems with ReconROS: Evaluation

-We have realized all ROS2 nodes in software and hardware.
+We have realized all ROS 2 nodes in software and hardware.
 Table~\ref{tab:Exectimes_bop} lists the raw node runtimes.
 The hardware implementations of the inverse kinematics and the filter nodes can exploit low-level parallelism and achieve speedups.
 All other nodes are either more control-flow intensive, exhibit little computation, or are bound by the memory bandwidth and are thus better mapped to software.

-Given that both software and hardware implementations for the ROS2 nodes are available, developers can easily distribute the nodes across the boards in the network, change the mapping of nodes in the project configuration files, and re-build the system.
-One specific example for such a mapping of nodes is indicated in Figure~\ref{fig:bop_sw_architecture}.
+Given that both software and hardware implementations for the ROS 2 nodes are available, developers can easily distribute the nodes across the boards in the network, change the mapping of nodes in the project configuration files, and re-build the system.
+One specific example for such a mapping of nodes is indicated in Figure~\ref{fig:bop_construction}.
 With this mapping, the sampling time of the {\tt Touch} node and, thus, the control loop could be set to 20 ms which results in rather smooth movements of the Stewart platforms.
-It must be noted that the implemented system is not a hard real-time system with a guaranteed sampling period of 20 ms. Creating a hard real-time system would require to modify ReconROS and the underlying ROS2 and Linux layers, as well as substitute Ethernet communication with a real-time version and is clearly out of scope for this work.
 Table~\ref{table:bop:resource_usage} lists the resources required for this specific mapping, including the actual hardware-mapped nodes, the necessary {\sc ReconROS} infrastructure, and the components needed for the HDMI input and output interfaces.

+We want to note that the implemented system is not a hard real-time system with a guaranteed sampling period of 20 ms. Creating a hard real-time system would require to modify ReconROS and the underlying ROS 2 and Linux layers, as well as substitute Ethernet communication with a real-time version and is clearly out of scope for this work.

+Moreover, the optimization of the mapping of nodes between hardware and software and across the FPGA board is also not addressed in this work.
+However, to demonstrate the trade-offs involved we have created three mappings of the mechatronics application and measured the processing times of the three control loops for 300 sampling periods.
+Figure~\ref{fig:bop_cycletimes} displays the relative frequencies for the resulting processing times for all three control loops, i.e., for the three Stewart platforms, (columns 1-3) and for three different ROS 2 mappings (rows 1-3).
+The figure shows the processing time frequencies from 0 to 20 ms and additionally provides the percentage of missed deadlines, where the deadline has been set to 20 ms.